Being a birdwatcher isn’t actually about having all the gear and knowing all the birds. Birdwatching really is just…watching birds!

 Caption: If a bird pops by on your daily comings and goings, stop and watch it.
 Take time to admire it 📷 Euan Moore

-Caption: If you notice bird-like movement, e.g. a shadow overhead or fluttering in the trees, see if you can spot it 📷 Euan Moore
+Caption: If you notice bird-like movement, e.g. a shadow overhead or fluttering in the trees, see if you can find it 📷 Euan Moore

 Caption: You can look for birds anywhere from your backyard to forests and the coast.
 Your best bet is looking where their food and water is.
-Areas such as wetlands and open waterways can be good for seeing larger birds which can be easier to spot 📷 Euan Moore
+Areas such as wetlands and open waterways are good places to start 📷 Euan Moore

 Caption: When actively trying to spot birds keep still and quiet 📷 Euan Moore

 Caption: Don’t be afraid of binoculars.
-While you don’t have to use binoculars to watch birds it will open up a new world when you get a clear view of birds in the distance.
+While you don’t have to use binoculars to watch birds it will open up a new world.
+You will be able to get a better view of birds in the distance.
 If you are having trouble, be patient.
 Do a little research on using them correctly and keep practicing.
 For tips on using binoculars, check out the section below 📷 Euan Moore

-Once we have our eyes in to spotting birds, we can pay attention to their features.
-This helps with identifying what they are.
+Once we’ve got the hang of spotting birds, we can start to pay attention to their features.
+This will help us identify them.
 Features to pay attention to include:

 Location – where in the world, what type of habitat and whereabouts in the habitat.
-E.g. the bird might be near Ballarat, in a forest, or on the ground.
+E.g. the bird might be in the Dandenong Ranges, in a forest, on the ground.

 Shape – body, beak, legs, wings, in flight.